twolfson/git-sqwish/README.md

 ```

 ## Architecture
 `git-sqwish` takes the same vision as your normal squash technique (`git rebase` + `git rebase -i`).
 The end goal is to have all applied changes on top of the latest `master` branch.
-There is no need for history and no need for dealing with historical merge conflicts.
 The high level details are:

 1. Verify current branch is clean
 2. Verify current branch is ahead of `master` and won't conflict with a dry merge